santoshray02/schoolfinai/README.md

 ## Project Overview

-The School Finance Management System is designed to help educational institutions efficiently manage their financial operations.
-The system provides a comprehensive set of features to track student fees, staff salaries, expenses, and generate financial reports.
+SchoolFinAI is designed to help educational institutions efficiently manage their financial operations.
+The system provides a comprehensive set of features to track student fees, staff salaries, expenses, and generate financial reports with AI-powered insights.

 ## Features